 Strategy #1: Exit Strategies

 Responsible Business Leaders have an exit strategy for themself, their team, and/or the business.

 Regardless of being a Business Leader within a large corporation, or small business, you need to make decisions based on adding value to your business.
 There’s a saying out there about how we should always be building a business for an exit strategy.
 Even if you don’t intend to sell your business, you should always be taking action items to develop it to become as valuable as possible.

 As you know, regardless of what accountants confirm, the marketplace reveals the true value of your business.
 If you have something of value, others will appreciate it and extend a fair offer.
 Of course, you must have your systems, book of sales, well-defined product and services, and assets appropriately documented and valued.
 Is your business prepared for a sweet offer?
 Are you and your team poised for new possibilities?

 Helping Workaholics Gain Balance

 The counting mutant is brilliantly played by Jason Bateman, who is a workaholic.
-There are some scenes which he effectively undeniably depicts the saddened, driven, and lonely life of workaholics.
-(I can say that because I’m one- here’s my story.)
+There are some scenes in which he effectively undeniably depicts the saddened, driven, and lonely life of workaholics.
+(I can say that because I’m one.)
 There is a moment when the counting mutant reveals, “I never stop working.”
 Then another moment when he surrenders and enjoys frivolity.
-Eventually striving to find the balance amidst his struggles of his addictive habit.
+Eventually striving to find balance amidst the struggles of his addictive habit.